-A Critical Woman: Barbara Wootton, Social Science and Public Policy in the Twentieth Century by Ann Oakley.
+A Critical Woman: Barbara Wootton, Social Science and Public Policy in the Twentieth Century.
+Ann Oakley.
 Bloomsbury Academic.
-464 pages.
-May 2011.
+2011.

 Barbara Wootton was the first Deputy Speaker in the House of Lords.
 She was among the first four women to be made life peers.
 She was the first woman to give university lectures at Cambridge.
 The first woman to be a member of a national policy commission.
 Yet few of us know about or remember her achievements: why?
 A Critical Woman: Barbara Wootton, Social Science and Public Policy in the Twentieth Century, by Ann Oakley, seeks to honour this twentieth-century pioneer and brilliant mind.
 Oakley, a professor of sociology and social policy at the University of London, contextualises Wootton’s life as an academic, economist, socialist, public-policy advocate and Baroness.
 She weaves the individual and the social to show how her life both shaped and was shaped by her time.
 Ultimately the book succeeds in proving Wootton’s achievements to be remarkable, but leaves the reader with a sense of admiration more than awe.